NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 El-Tod Site.
 Vestiges of the Past.
 An ancient Egyptian town and a temple to the Egyptian god Monthu.
 It is located 20kms SW of Luxor, Egypt, near Hermonthis.

-Four chests (inscribed with the name of Pharaoh Amenemhat I) made of copper.
+Four chests (inscribed with the name of Pharaoh Amenemhat I) were made of copper.
 Claims of Asiatic – Iranian or Anatolian origin.
 The total weight of all gold items was 6.98 kg, and of the silver items 8.87 kg.
 After discovery, the Treasure was divided between the Louvre Museum and the Egyptian Museum.

 Requires a ticket that can only be purchased at the Luxor Temple, 100 EP